PackeTsar/meraki-cli/COMMAND_GUIDE.md

 ##### Arguments
 - `--networkId` (string): Network ID
 - `--defaultMtuSize` (integer): MTU size for the entire network.
 Default value is 9578.
-- `--overrides` (array): Override MTU size for individual switches or switch profiles.
+- `--overrides` (array): Override MTU size for individual switches or switch templates.
 An empty array will clear overrides.

 ##### Example: